Waves in space-dependent and time-dependent materials: a systematic comparison: Wave equations and Green's functions

 This representation is a special case of the more general representation for a space-dependent material, derived in section \ref{sec7.1}.

 We discuss a numerical example of an acoustic Green's function for a piecewise homogeneous material, consisting of five homogeneous slabs, each with a thickness of 40 mm.
 The propagation velocities are 1.0, 1.0, 2.0, 1.0 and 2.2 km/s, respectively.
 The half-spaces to the left and the right of the space-dependent material are homogeneous, with the same velocities as the first and last slab, respectively.
+The parameter $\beta$ is constant throughout.
 The source is located between the first and the second slab, at $x_0=40$ mm.
 We use a recursive ``layer-code'' method \citep{Kennett83Book} to model the response to this source.
-Figure \ref{Fig1} shows an $x,t$-diagram of $G_x(x,x_0,t)$, convolved with a temporal wavelet with a central frequency $\omega_0/2\pi=300$ kHz.
-The causality condition implies that the field above the green line is zero.
+Figure \ref{Fig1} shows an $x,t$-diagram of ${\cal G}_x(x,x_0,t)$, convolved in time with a temporal wavelet with a central frequency $\omega_0/2\pi=300$ kHz.
+The causality condition of equation (\ref{eqcaus1}) implies that the Green's function is zero above the green line at $t=0$.
 The red arrows indicate the rightward propagating primary wave and the blue arrows the leftward propagating primary reflections.
-Multiple reflections are also clearly visible.
+Multiply scattered waves are also clearly visible.
 Note that the field is outward propagating for $x=0$ and $x=200$ mm (and hence for $|x|\to\infty$, since the left and right half-spaces are homogeneous).